wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

 ## AZ-400 certification

 <img align="right" alt="azure-devopsexpert-230x258-7173.jpg" width="230" src="https://user-images.githubusercontent.com/300046/56392303-56548080-61ee-11e9-8c6c-016ec8c3625a.jpg">
-<a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-70-538.aspx">Exam "Implementing Microsoft Azure DevOps Solutions" 70-538</a> has been replaced by <a target="_blank" href="https://www.microsoft.com/en-us/learning/azure-devops.aspx">"Microsoft Certified: Azure DevOps Engineer Expert"</a>, earned by passing the ($165) <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/az-400">exam AZ-400 "Implementing Azure DevOps Solutions"</a>.
+You need to have passed EITHER exam AZ-104 "Administrator Associate" OR AZ-203/204 "Developer Associate" before paying $165 to pass <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/az-400">exam AZ-400 "Implementing Azure DevOps Solutions"</a> to make you a <a target="_blank" href="https://www.microsoft.com/en-us/learning/azure-devops.aspx">"Microsoft Certified: Azure DevOps Engineer Expert"</a>.

 PROTIP: This article focuses on automating the <a target="_blank" href="https://github.com/MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions">Github for Microsoft's class</a> by <a target="_blank" href="https://www.linkedin.com/in/michael-kenntenich/">Michael Kenntenich</a>
 and <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/az-400">Microsoft's free textual tutorials and labs</a> uses the same structure as the exam:

 * Develop an <a href="#Instrumentation_Strategy">instrumentation strategy</a> (5-10%)
-* Develop a Site Reliability Engineering (SRE) strategy (5-10%)
+* Develop a <a href="#SRE_Strategy">Site Reliability Engineering (SRE) strategy</a> (5-10%)
-* Develop a security and compliance plan (10-15%)
+* Develop a <a href="#Security_Plan">security and compliance plan</a> (10-15%)
-* Manage source control (10-15%)
+* Manage <a href="#Source_Controls">source control</a> (10-15%)
-* Facilitate communication and collaboration (10-15%)
+* Facilitate <a href="#Collaboration">communication and collaboration</a> (10-15%)
-* Define and implement continuous integration (20-25%)
+* Define and implement <a href="#CI">continuous integration</a> (20-25%)
-* Define and implement a continuous delivery and release management strategy (10-15%)
+* Define and implement a <a href="#CD">continuous delivery and release management strategy</a> (10-15%)
 <br /><br />

+References:
+   * <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/azurebookofbasics1.html">"Book of Basics" interactive diagrams</a>

+Practice exams:

+Threshold:<br />
+A minimum score of 70 percent on the overall exam.<br />
+A minimum score of 35 percent on each exam domain.

+   * <a target="_blank" href="https://practice-exam.acloud.guru/edfd1636-66ce-46e2-9c9d-345fc0b8dd82?_ga=2.74915988.768635297.1623168905-1658143929.1623079786">By ACloudGuru</a>

+   * <a target="_blank" href="https://cloudacademy.com/quiz/37044/?context_resource=lp&context_id=1368">By CloudAcademy</a>

+   * Whizlabs???

+Other video tutorials on AZ-400:

+   * <a target="_blank" href="https://www.youtube.com/watch?v=fL9NZBtk96c&list=RDCMUCpIn7ox7j7bH_OFj7tYouOQ&index=21">VIDEO</a>: John Saville has video courses on <a target="_blank" href="https://app.pluralsight.com/paths/certificate/designing-and-implementing-microsoft-devops-solutions-az-400">Pluralsight</a> with his <a target="_blank" href="https://www.youtube.com/watch?v=rZcyDHIYpO0&list=PLlVtbbG169nGccbp8VSpAozu3w9xSQJoY">"Master Class" on YouTube</a> with code in <a target="_blank" href="https://github.com/johnthebrit/AzureMasterClass/">his GitHub</a>, which he's updating to include DevOps.

+   * <a target="_blank" href="https://cloudacademy.com/learning-paths/az-400-exam-prep-microsoft-azure-devops-solutions-1-1368/">CloudAcademy.com learning path</a>

+## DevOps Esssentials & Exam discount

+1. Go to

    <a target="_blank" href="https://aex.dev.azure.com/">Azure Dev Essentials</a>

-<a target="_blank" href="https://interactive.linuxacademy.com/diagrams/azurebookofbasics1.html">"Book of Basics" interactive diagrams</a>

-Although there are still <a target="_blank" href="https://www.edx.org/school/microsoft">free online courses from Microsoft at at EDx.org</a>, the <a target="_blank" href="https://academy.microsoft.com/en-us/professional-program/tracks/devops/">9 video courses (of 8-16 hours each) Microsoft Professional Program for DevOps</a> is now gone.
+1. Use your personal email in your profile.
+1. Select "Default Directory".

+1. Click <a target="_blank" href="https://go.microsoft.com/fwlink/?LinkID=328777">Use your benefits</a>.
+1. Click "Register" for 50 percent off the cost of a Microsoft Certification exam by completing your challenge within 30 days.
+1. Click "Register now".
+1. Click "Get started" under "DevOps Engineer".
+1. Click "Begin now".
+1. Work through Microsoft's <a target="_blank" href="https://click.email.microsoftemail.com/?qs=0ff3c5fe1fddf5fd0234d4120d4d100a558943727dccc07d2355b20ae2d4b40a5ac3f5af0e7d558cb73da76bbda7d7708b9b237bbf478bf8">27 free tutorial challenge</a>:

+   * Capture Web Application Logs with App Service Diagnostics Logging - 55 min
+   * Control and organize Azure resources with Azure Resource Manager - 46 min
+   * Introduction to App Center - 49 min
+   * Deploy Spring microservices to Azure - 38 min
+   * Microsoft Azure Well-Architected Framework - Performance efficiency - 48 min
+   * Microsoft Azure Well-Architected Framework - Operational excellence - 54 min
+   * Analyze your Azure infrastructure by using Azure Monitor logs - 36 min
+   * Capture and view page load times in your Azure web app with Application Insights - 45 min
+   * Instrument server-side web application code with Application Insights - 34 min
+   * Monitor cloud resources - 40 min
+   * React to state changes in your Azure services by using Event Grid - 33 min
+   * Design a holistic monitoring strategy on Azure - 57 min

+   * Introduction to GitHub - 1 hr 12 min
+   * Migrate your repository by using GitHub best practices - 43 min
+   * Upload your project by using GitHub best practices - 43 min
+   * Manage repository changes by using pull requests on GitHub - 49 min
+   * Settle competing commits by using merge conflict resolution on GitHub - 52 min
+   * Search and organize repository history by using GitHub - 38 min
+   * Manage an InnerSource program by using GitHub - 50 min
+   * Communicate effectively on GitHub by using Markdown - 1 hr 2 min
+   * Maintain a secure repository by using GitHub best practices - 1 hr 9 min
+   * Automate DevOps processes by using GitHub Apps - 1 hr 8 min
+   * Automate GitHub by using GitHub Script - 25 min
+   * Manage software delivery by using a release based workflow on GitHub - 1 hr 44 min
+   * Build continuous integration (CI) workflows by using GitHub Actions - 1 hr 7 min
+   * Build and deploy applications to Azure by using GitHub Actions - 59 min

+   * Implement a code workflow in your build pipeline by using Git and GitHub - 1 hr 27 min
+   <br /><br />

 <a name="CourseProducts"></a>

 ## Products and Services

+Microsoft exited the software testing market in 2019.

+NOTE: Exam AZ-400 replaces <a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-70-538.aspx">exam "Implementing Microsoft Azure DevOps Solutions" 70-538</a>.
+Although there are still <a target="_blank" href="https://www.edx.org/school/microsoft">free online courses from Microsoft at at EDx.org</a>, the <a target="_blank" href="https://academy.microsoft.com/en-us/professional-program/tracks/devops/">9 video courses (of 8-16 hours each) Microsoft Professional Program for DevOps</a> is now gone.
 The course catalog says it covers 6 technologies:

    1. VSTS (Visual Studio Team System)